Working Off the Clock: Everything You Need to Know

 If the employee must stay late to finish helping the customer, must be paid for that time even though shift is ended.
 If an employee makes the decision to arrive at work early and begin working on the computer, reading emails, working off-the-clock has taken place.
-An employee might “clock out”, yet continue working by finishing documents, making phone calls, or cleaning; all of which must be compensated under FLSA.
+An employee might “clock out,” yet continue working by finishing documents, making phone calls, or cleaning; all of which must be compensated under FLSA.

-Recovering Back Wages For Off-The-Clock Work
+Recovering Back Wages for Off-The-Clock Work

-Complaints filed with the Department of Labor may recover up to 3 years of back wages for unpaid overtime; including liquidated damages equal to what a former employee is owed.
+Complaints filed with the Department of Labor may recover up to three years of back wages for unpaid overtime; including liquidated damages equal to what a former employee is owed.
 The DOL awards damages to former employees as a rule of thumb.
 Employers showing that they acted in good faith, evidencing due diligence in response to FLSA adherence, may supersede such a claim.
 FLSA approval of a claim allows for employees may also be able to recover attorney's fees if the complaint is found valid.

 Preventing Off-The-Clock Work

 Off-the-clock work may result in negligence issues for an employer.
 The best way of avoiding liabilities for overtime work by employees, is to strictly control task times, as well as employee breaks and lunches.